Yucheng0208/YOLOv8-Enhanced-LSTM-BT/README.md

    - [ ] Design a feedback mechanism to receive acknowledgment or additional commands via Bluetooth.

 5. **Testing and Debugging**
-   - [ ] Test Bluetooth communication in a controlled environment with both static and dynamic data.
+   - [ ] Test Bluetooth communication in a controlled environment with static and dynamic data.
    - [ ] Debug any latency or data loss issues during transfer.

 6. **Documentation**